 After reading about the recently expanded Inside Cafe at Insurgentes #66, I had to try it.
 I went for lunch and really enjoyed the experience.
 The delightful owners are Teu Campbell from New Zealand and David Barajas from San Miguel.
 They opened it just as a coffee shop, but have expanded to a rooftop restaurant with both indoor and outdoor seating.
 They feature a menu of breakfast and lunch items including sandwiches and salads.
 I thought the grilled cheese sandwich was one of the best I have had anywhere!
 I had to go back and have it again.
 It was so good.
 They recently added a second upstairs terrace for more seating.

 Mercado del Carmen: Zacateros #45.
-The newest food hall in San Miguel has a very attractive contemporary design.
+This casual food hall in San Miguel has a very attractive contemporary design.
 It features Mexican and international cuisine with a number of vendors selling beer, cocktails and more.
 I recently enjoyed a delicious salad and tacos on a recent trip.
 There has been some turnover in some of the restaurants.
+I just met the two owners of a new Spanish tapas and paella restaurant and a Puerto Rican restaurant which recently opened in 2022.
+I will definitely try them.

 Another fun spot now in Mercado Del Carmen is Chikitana.
 I enjoyed lunch with new friends who are buying a house in San Miguel.
 They feature a menu of Latin and Asian cuisine.
 I enjoyed the coconut fried rice with shrimp and chicken, plus a tostado with grilled pineapple, plantains and a tamarind salsa.
 Chef/owner Aleysha Serrato Garfias, is from Mexico, but lived in Berkeley, CA for several years.
 Here she loved trying Korean, Chinese, Japanese and Vietnamese restaurants with her friends.
 When she opened the new restaurant in San Miguel, she wanted to focus on the Asian cuisine she loved with Mexican flavors.
 It was formerly located at Hernandez Macias #68 in the back of a gallery space, but has recently moved.